wwt/SwiftCurrent/STYLEGUIDE.md

   </details>

-* **DO overload existing operators when your use of the operator is semantically equivalent to the existing uses in the standard library.**
+* **CONSIDER overloading existing operators when your use of the operator is semantically equivalent to the existing uses in the standard library.**

   <details>
   Overloading operators is permitted when your use of the operator is semantically equivalent to the existing uses in the standard library.
 Examples of permitted use cases are implementing the operator requirements for Equatable and Hashable, or defining a new Matrix type that supports arithmetic operations.